ThiagoSchetini/archinstaller-guide/README.md

 Before start the installer
 --------------------------

+The recent versions of archinstaller deals with this, but, i found it nice manually doing this cleaning on partitions.

 Before boot, wait for your ISO's image terminal open.

-Remove all partitions of the destination disk (archinstall can't do it):
+Remove all partitions of the destination disk:

 	parted
 	print all